PySimpleGUI/PySimpleGUI/readme.md

 ## Multiline Element
 This Element doubles as both an input and output Element.

+    Multiline Element - Display and read multiple lines of text.
+This is both an input and output element.

 ```python
 layout = [[sg.Multiline('This is what a Multi-line Text Element looks like', size=(45,5))]]